Love Blossoms II: Yun family

 Zijing (Ivy Lee) was in a coma for three months after her accident.
 When she regains consciousness, she realizes that she has been saved by Wang Zhongkun (Chew Chor Meng).
 Zijing is desolate, not knowing what the future holds for her and is reluctant to return home in an undignified state.
 Zhongkun, a victim of a gambling addiction, decides to help her re-establish her confidence.

 When Zijing and Kaiwang (Zheng Geping) meet again, he pleads for a reunion.
 Zijing does not want to live in an insecure future.
 Kaiwang does not understand and, coupled with Caixia's (Patricia Mok) instigation, misunderstands that Zijing and Zhongkun are on intimate terms.
 Their matrimonial harmony is at stake.

 Pressured by Caixia's tight scrutiny, Qingxiong (Rayson Tan) invests his savings in a gem mine and is cheated.
 He runs off, abandoning his family and business.

 With her husband leaving behind massive debts, Caixia turns to her family for help.
 Little did she know that she had angered them one time too many.
 They refuse to help her, and Caixia is left to work for her own food and lodging.

 Kaiwang works hard to clear his financial problems hoping to attain Zijing's approval.
 Coincidentally, Zhongkun is diagnosed with Spinocerebellar ataxia, a terminal illness.
 Zijing is at a loss on whether to return to Kaiwang or stay to look after Zhongkun.

 Suddenly, Qingxiong returns and pleads for his wife's forgiveness.
 Jason pleads along but never gives up.
 He tricks Caixia into coming into his house and Caixia accepts him.

 Zijing decides the go overseas with Zhongkun.
 Kaiwang is extremely sad but accepts her decision.
 However, Feifei secretly pleads Zhongkun not to take Zijing away from her.
 Zhongkun is devastated when Feifei tells him it is better for him to suffer rather than the whole Yun family.

 Zhongkun leaves his home secretly, without Zijing's knowledge, the next day.
 He settles down in a nursing home where he is reconciled with Zhonghui, who tells him that he was now part of their family.
 Kaiwang meets with Zhongkun and arranges for Zijing to send him and Zhongmin off to the airport.

-Zijing decides to return to Kaiwang on the advise of Dashun, Linglan, Haitong and Daji.
+Zijing decides to return to Kaiwang on the advice of Dashun, Linglan, Haitong and Daji.
 She packed her bags and quietly returned to Kaiwang's flat, not knowing that a surprise party had been planned for her.

 After all they have gone through, Caixia and Qingxiong have changed for the better.
 They are forgiven by Kaiwang, Zijing and Baozuan.
 Not long after, Zijing is found to be pregnant.
 She gives birth to twin boys, to the delight of Kaiwang and Baozuan.